shaack/cm-chessboard/README.md

 ### destroy()

 Removes the board from the DOM.
+Returns a **Promise** which will be resolved, after destruction.

 ### enableMoveInput(eventHandler, color = null)